Continued from The Queen vs. Kelly: Part III.

 Dickens described the penitentiary as ‘well and wisely governed’…

 While we don’t have any details specific to Kelly’s one-year confinement in the penitentiary, we can assume it was a harsh, if not hellish experience.
-Though touted as a model of the new, and more humane approach to punishment and rehabilitation — when Charles Dickens visited the Dominion Penitentiary in the 1840s, he described it as “an admirable jail,…well and wisely governed, and excellently regulated, in every respect” online history at Correctional Service Canada:
+Though touted as a model of the new, and more humane approach to punishment and rehabilitation — when Charles Dickens visited the Dominion Penitentiary in the 1840s, he described it as “an admirable jail,…well and wisely governed, and excellently regulated, in every respect” 1 — the new prison at Kingston was in fact “a place of violence and oppression.”
+From an online history at Correctional Service Canada:

 At the root of its problems in the early years was its first warden, Henry Smith.
 Smith’s use of flogging, even in an age when it was an accepted form of discipline, was flagrant.
 In 1847, inmates were given 6,063 floggings, an average of 12 per inmate.
 Women, and children as young as eight were flogged.
 As well, Smith punished inmates with shackling, solitary confinement, bread-and-water diets, darkened cells, submersion in water, 35-pound yokes, and imprisonment in the “box,” an upright coffin.
 His son ran the kitchen, profiteering by diverting food and serving rotten meat.
 In his spare time, he tortured inmates, once putting out a prisoner’s eye at archery practice.